hellonewman/ckan-dash/README.md

 ## Set up

-Deploy app locally using either [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/) or [ShinyProxy](https://www.shinyproxy.io/deploying-apps/) or through [shinyapps.io](http://www.shinyapps.io/)
+Deploy app locally using either [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/), [ShinyProxy](https://www.shinyproxy.io/deploying-apps/) or through [shinyapps.io](http://www.shinyapps.io/)

 Developers should replace the `org_id` and `host` variables in the Rmd file with that of their own organization.